-I use Tenderflake for the pastry, using 25% wholewheat flour and 75% all-purpose flour.
+I use Tenderflake for the pastry, using 25% wholewheat or Einkorn flour and 75% all-purpose flour.
 I find this adds a bit of goodness (whole wheat) to the pie while not impacting the flakiness of the crust.

 The Tenderflake recipe gives me 3 double (top and bottom) pie shells and one bottom shell.
 I freeze them so they’re easily available when I’m ready to make a pie.

 The only downside of this is you may end up having pie more often 🙂

 8 to 10 peeled, thinly sliced Apples (Gala, Macs or whatever you can find – the number depends on the size of the apples and your pie plate)

 3 tbsp fresh lemon juice (I use the pulp too)

 3 tbsp all purpose flour

 1 tbsp sugar (for sprinkling over top of pie shell) – optional

 - Prepare pastry according to Tenderflake instructions.
 Set aside in a cool place (like your fridge – pull out top pastry 10 minutes or so before you’re ready to roll and use on top.)